prince3654/prince3654/README.md

 - 👋 Hi, I’m @prince3654
-- 👀 I’m interested in ...
+- 👀 I’m interested in
 - 🌱 I’m currently learning Android devlopment
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on android devlopment
 - 📫 How to reach me ...

 <!---